w3c/wai-intro-atag/content/social-media.md

 ### Everyone CanRely on your Tool

 <p class="persona"><strong>Persona: </strong>
  Banele is a blind community manager.
+She uses a screen reader that reads aloud the information on her screen.
 </p>
 <div class="quotes">
   <ul>